Kamloops: Climate

-The average number of days where temperatures drop below -10 C per year is 19.9 as recorded by Environment Canada.
+The average number of days where the minimum temperatures drops below -10 C per year is 19 as recorded by Environment Canada.The average number of days where the Maximum temperature goes above 30 C is 36, above 35 C is 8 days.

-Although Kamloops is above 50° north latitude, summers are warmer than in many places at lower latitudes, with prevailing dry and sunny weather.
-Daytime humidity sometimes drops below 20% during dry periods, which allows for substantial nighttime cooling.
+Although Kamloops is above 50° north latitude, growing seasons are long, with hot periods every summer under dry and sunny weather.
+Daytime humidity often drops below 20% during dry periods, which allows for substantial nighttime cooling.
 Occasional summer thunderstorms can create dry-lightning conditions, sometimes igniting forest fires which the area is prone to.

 Kamloops lies in the rain shadow leeward of the Coast Mountains and is biogeographically connected to similar semi-desert areas in the Okanagan region, and a much larger area covering the central/eastern portions of Washington, Oregon and intermontane areas of Nevada, Utah and Idaho in the US.

 These areas of relatively similar climate have many distinctive native plants and animals in common, such as ponderosa pine (Pinus ponderosa), big sagebrush (Artemisia tridentata), prickly pear cactus (Opuntia fragilis in this case), rattlesnakes, black widow spiders and Lewis's woodpecker.

-The highest temperature ever recorded in Kamloops was 47.3 C on 29 June 2021, which was the fourth-highest reading ever recorded in Canada, during the notorious 2021 Western North America heat wave.
+The highest temperature ever recorded in Kamloops was 47.3 C on 29 June 2021, which was the fifth-highest reading recorded in Canada, and the highest recorded in any city of over 10,000 people, during the infamous 2021 Western North America heat wave.
 The lowest temperature ever recorded was -38.3 C on 16 and 18 January 1950.